SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 If the value of a field is an object, the object's properties can be accessed.
 For example, to access the "Title" property of a person field named "SalesLead", use "[$SalesLead.title]".

+#### "[!FieldName]"

+In column and view formatting, you can refer to any field's metadata by specifying the **internal name** of the field surrounded by square brackets and preceded by a exclamation mark: `[!InternalName]`.

+Currently field's display name is available in this metadata, and can be accessed using DisplayName property: `[!SalesLead.DisplayName]`.

 #### "@currentWeb"

 This will evaluate to the absolute URL for the site.
 This is equivalent to the `webAbsoluteUrl` value within the page context.
 This value is only available in SharePoint Online.